CodersSquad/katacoda-scenarios/classify-intro/intro.md

-This is an Introduction to the Classify System.
+This is an Introduction to the Classify API.

 Classify is a web-based API that serves as a code-based exercises collector and grader.
 Below some of the cool functions that classify has: